python-baltimore-code-meetup/inaugural-meeting/README.md

-# inagural-meeting
+# inaugural-meeting
 This repository contains the requirements.txt for the presentation to be given at the first meeting of the meetup.

 To those attending this meetup it is highly recommended that you have Python 3 installed on your machine.
 All source code for the presentation will be in Python 3.
-If you have Python 3 with pip install download the requirements.txt file and run:
+If you have Python 3 with pip installed download the requirements.txt file and run:

 pip install -r requirements.txt